 Currently, Amare is open for the first (try-out) performances, concerts and guided tours.

-Starting November 19, the season will open officially with the Open Festival.
-In collaboration with national and international performers and local partners, the four resident companies of Amare present a welcoming opening programme of dance, classical music, pop artists from The Hague, hip hop and a family day.
+Starting November 19, the season opens with an opening weekend.
+Despite the corona measures, the four resident companies of Amare present a welcoming introductory programme with dance, classical music and pop artists from The Hague.
+Amare is open!